 My correspondent is considering a Saito 180 for his plane.
 The engine weighs 12.6 oz more than mine and will require a heavier mount, a heavier propeller, a heavier firewall, and considerable firewall reinforcement to dampen vibration.
 This in itself isn’t a problem, because the Lazy Ace is a big airplane and is capable of carrying a lot of weight.
 But what about the strength of the airplane itself and all of the hardware, bracing and fixtures?
 With twice the engine displacement it may be hard to keep the plane slow, so it would probably be a good idea to upgrade the wing struts, add bracing to the tail, add some torsional braces inside the fuselage, and of course upgrade the landing gear to carry all of the add-ons.
 Can it be said that such a plane would be overpowered?
 Not really, because now it’s a heavier plane.
 If somebody were to read me the new specs and ask for an engine recommendation, I would probably consider a Saito 180.
 Starting with a set of parts for a Lazy Ace you could build it stock, fit a lightweight engine, and fly a light airplane, or you could add a bunch of extras, fit a monster engine, and have a properly powered heavy airplane.
 They both fly well.

 My Lazy Ace building friend also is considering floats, which is always a great idea!

 Now I’m going to get into something really controversial.
 Conventional wisdom says that floats should be accompanied by an extra powerful engine to yank the plane off the water.
 Because my friend is considering a Saito 180, everything should work out perfectly, especially with all of the recommended upgrades to the wing struts, landing gear, firewall, and fuselage.
-The plane probably will weigh an extra five pounds, but it should be a load of fun!
+The plane probably will weigh an extra five or even ten pounds, but it should be a load of fun!
 As I mentioned, this design started super light, so it would take a lot more than that to ruin it.